Expeditionary Strike Group 3: Operation Iraqi Freedom

 In 2003, COMPHIBGRU 3 provided the forces and stood up as Commander Task Force 51 to execute a multitude of the Naval Component Commander's assigned missions in support of Operation Iraqi Freedom.
 In addition to the deployments in support of OIF, CPG-3 also deployed the first expeditionary strike group, Expeditionary Strike Group 1, on board USS Peleliu in August 2003.
 ESG 1 participated directly in Operation Enduring Freedom and Operation Iraqi Freedom.
 ESG 1 didn't return from the Middle East until March 2004.

 In November 2003, Marine Brigadier General Joseph V. Medina took command of Expeditionary Strike Group 3.
 This event marked the first time in history that a United States Marine Corps officer took command of a naval formation.

 In Operation Iraqi Freedom Two (OIF II), included a host of amphibious and maritime ships whose mission was to substitute Marines from the I Marine Expeditionary Force with troops from the United States Army's 1st Infantry.
 To support the OIF II Force Rotation Plan and the First Marine Expeditionary Force's deployment to relieve the 3d Armored Cavalry Regiment and the 82nd Airborne Division in Iraq, Commander Amphibious Group 3, Rear Adm.
-W. C. Marsh, and his San Diego-based staff deployed into the Fifth Fleet Area of Operations.
+W. C. Marsh, and his San Diego–based staff deployed into the Fifth Fleet Area of Operations.
 Marsh assumed duties as Commander Task Force 51 (CTF 51) and began overseeing amphibious operations in the area.

-On 17 April 2007, Amphibious Group 3 was reorganised as Expeditionary Strike Group Three in San Diego.
+On 17 April 2007, Amphibious Group 3 was reorganized as Expeditionary Strike Group Three in San Diego.
 Unlike Commander, Amphibious Group 3, which provided ships with manning, training and material support, ESG 3 was to be strictly operational, preparing ESG forces for deployment and maintaining proficiencies as a staff to provide fleet commanders with a ready fly-away command element that is extremely flexible in mission assignment.